r03942139/Information_Retrieval_to_Real_World_Problems/README.md

 # Information_Retrieval_to_Real_World_Problems
 Based on Christopher D. Manning publication "Introduction to Information Retrieval", trying to implement some algorithms for real-world problems.
+Contents including: Link Analysis, Modeling and Ranking Texts, Recommendations with Implicit Feedbacks, Word Embeddings for Information Retrieval and Query Expansions.

 # Project Features
 * Built recommender and ranking systems on processing real world dataset from Twitter, Quizlet and Microsoft LETOR data.